memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 ---
 id: custom-query-module-example
-title: Example of a custom query
+title: Example of a custom query module
-sidebar_label: Example of a custom query
+sidebar_label: Example of a custom query module
 ---

 We will examine how the query module `example` is implemented using the